Visualize and analyze your data and manage all things Elastic Stack.

 Kibana also offers these visualization features:

 - Canvas gives you the ability to present your data in a visually compelling, pixel-perfect report.
-Give your data the “wow” factor needed to impress your CEO or to captivate people with a big-screen display.
+Give your data the “wow” factor needed to impress your CEO or to captivate coworkers with a big-screen display.

 Organize & secureedit